taketwo/mcf/misc/packages/homelink/DESIGN.md

 VPN status is determined through multi-tier health checks:

 1. **Interface check**: Verify WireGuard interface exists and is up
-2. **Ping test**: Attempt to ping home router through tunnel
+2. **Handshake verification**: Check for recent WireGuard handshake (within 180 seconds)
-3. **Route verification**: Check for active routes through WG interface
+3. **Ping test**: Fallback to ping home router if handshake check unavailable

-4. **IP assignment**: Confirm interface has assigned IP address
+Handshake timestamp is the primary health indicator because it directly verifies cryptographic tunnel establishment.
+A fresh handshake (within 3x the rekey interval) guarantees the tunnel is operational, even if the home router blocks ping.

-If interface is up but tunnel health fails, status is marked as "degraded".
+If interface is up but no recent handshake and ping fails, status is marked as "degraded".

 ## Configuration